 However, some people still need to keep searching for a way to cope with issues such as irritability, outbursts of anger, difficulty concentrating, flashbacks, or nightmares.

 For some people with PTSD, medical marijuana has been the drug that seems to provide relief.

 Experts have seen a rise in patients using medicinal marijuana products to help with PTSD as more and more states legalize the product.

 Currently, 29 states and the District of Columbia have legalized medicinal marijuana and cannabis.
 However, regulations surrounding the drug make it difficult to obtain reliable information about how it can help or hurt people.

-One-third of people using medical marijuana in states where it’s legal have cited PTSD as their reason for using the drug, according to a recent study published in the Annals of Internal Medicine.
+One-third of people using medical marijuana in states where it’s legal have cited PTSD as their reason for using the drug, according to a published in the Annals of Internal Medicine.

 But that study also found that there is still no evidence available that the drug can help, or alternately hurt, people experiencing PTSD symptoms.

 The researchers from the Veterans Affairs Portland Health Care System and Oregon Health & Science University looked at two systematic reviews and three individual studies to see if they could clarify whether or not the drug is helpful.

 However, they concluded that there was mixed evidence about whether or not cannabis products did much in helping PTSD symptoms.

 Many veterans of the Iraq and Afghanistan conflicts have reportedly relied on the drug to help them with PTSD symptoms.